Bean Bag Games and Activities

 Did Your Child Struggle?

-If your child struggled with these bean bag games, then try some more gross motor activities in the specific area(s) with which your child was struggling, to give them more practice.
+If your child struggled with these bean bag games, then try some more gross motor activities in the specific area(s) with which your child was struggling, to give them more practice in developing their skills.

-Click the images below to visit pages on my site with activity ideas.
+Click the images below to visit pages on my site with free activity ideas.

 Bilateral Coordination Printable Download!

-If you want to support your child's development of this vital skill, then try my download full of Bilateral Coordination Activities!
+If you want to help your child develop better bilateral coordination skills, then try my download full of Bilateral Coordination Activities!

-You will receive more than 24 pages of photographed activities to help your child, with multiple activities on each page.
+You will receive more than 50 pages, including 24 pages of photographed activities to help your child, with multiple activities on each page.

 The advice and learning activities on this website are NOT a replacement for evaluation and treatment by an occupational therapist.
 If you suspect your child has any kind of delays, please seek a professional opinion and read my disclaimer before proceeding.

-Pin this page: Free bean bag games and activities to build kids' skills!
+Pin this page: develop gross motor skills with these simple, fun bean bag games and activities for kids

 Back to Top